October 27, 2021

 The mind is a muscle, and after a long stretch at home during the pandemic, the best way to exercise it is with a little music, some patience, kindness ... and maybe some microdosing.

 The Macro Effects of Microdosing

 Whether as a new remedy or as a replacement for traditional anxiety medications, microdosing is one method people are taking to in order to ease reopening anxiety.

 According to a study by LifeSearch, one in 10 adults are currently microdosing, which is a 43% rise since the start of the pandemic (from 7 to 10%).

 Microdosing is the consumption of very small, routine doses of a psychedelic drug, like LSD or psilocybin, for reasons other than achieving hallucinogenic side effects.
 More often than not, people microdose to help their minds.
 A study by Psychopharmacology found that 79% of people who microdose reported improvements in their mental health.

 While microdosing psychedelics is gaining popularity, it's not for everyone (and also, it’s not legal in most places).
 So, if microdosing seems too daunting for you right now, another great solution to combat nervousness, distractions, fatigue, and more is non-psychedelic mushroom supplements.
 Non-psychedelic, or functional, mushrooms have the ability to give you the peace and mental clarity you need to get through the day.
-Check out MINDCURE’s line of nootropic supplements made from all-natural mushrooms that contain powerful antioxidants and compounds capable of boosting cognitive abilities, supercharging the immune system, and relaxing the body and mind.

 At MINDCURE, we understand the anxieties that COVID-19 has influenced about re-entering society.
 And those anxieties are on top of an already detrimental mental health crisis occurring around the world.
 It’s part of our mission to develop tools, medicines, and resources that promote mental health care.